alvinng4/c_traceback/README.md

-# c_trackback
+# c_traceback
-C library for Python-like tracebacks.
+A colorful, lightweight error-propagation framework for C.

 This library is in early development.
 Come back later!